Barbie OTT release: When and where to stream the film

 When and where will Barbie premiere on OTT?

-Released on 21 July, Barbie became a roaring success instantly.
-And now, fans are eagerly waiting for the movie’s OTT debut.
+Released on 21 July, the movie became a roaring success instantly.
+And now, fans are eagerly waiting for the Barbie movie’s OTT release.
 Reports suggest it is expected to be released on Amazon Prime Video and Apple TV+ on 12 September.

 However, India TV states it will also be available for streaming on Google Play and Vudu on the same date.
 Viewers in India, however, will have to use the Book My Show stream to watch the film.